mash2k3/qingping_cgs1/README.md

 ## How it Works
 <img src="https://github.com/user-attachments/assets/46567747-a8cb-443e-be23-78a87e741a42" alt="Device Discovery" width="275" align="right">

-1. **Device Discovery**: The integration uses MQTT to discover Qingping CGS1 devices on your network.
+1. **Device Discovery**: The integration uses MQTT to discover Qingping CGS1/CGS2 devices on your network.
 It listens for messages on the MQTT topic `qingping/#` to identify available devices.

 2. **Configuration**: Once a device is discovered, you can add it to your Home Assistant instance through the UI.
 The integration will prompt you to enter a name for the device and confirm its MAC address.

-3. **Sensors**: The integration creates several sensors for each Qingping CGS1 device:
+3. **Sensors**: The integration creates several sensors for each Qingping CGS1/CGS2 device:
    - Temperature
    - Humidity
    - CO2 level
    - PM2.5
    - PM10
-   - TVOC (ppb, ppm and mg/m³)
+   - TVOC (ppb, ppm and mg/m³) `Only on CGS1`
+   - eTVOC (ppb, VOC index and mg/m³) `Only on CGS2`
+   - Noise level `Only on CGS2`
    - Battery level
    - Device status (online/offline)
    - Firmware version